DorotheaKal/NLP/README.md

 Finally we applied Transfer Learning from the SemEval-2017 Task4-A with target dataset the SemEval-2018 Task1, affect in tweets.
 We focused on the Emotion Intensity task (EI Regression) for 4 different emotions (joy,anger,sadness,fear).
 Our implementaion is based on [Baziotis et al., 2018].
-The approach gave good results and we showcase the Learning curve for **joy**:
+The approach gave good results and we showcase the Learning curve for **joy** for 50 epochs.